-If you’re looking for a small but powerful saw that’s able to do all kind of DIY work this is the one you should go for.
+If you’re looking for a small but powerful saw that’s able to do all kinds of DIY work this is the one you should go for.
 It’s versatile, great for any kind of cuts from ripped to cross cuts and even plunge cuts.

 It’s a compact size and light weight means that it’s very portable and useful in tight spaces and for most of all easy to use.
 This is the most important feature for me as being a woman and having a little time for my projects I don’t want to spend most of it setting up my power tools.